mmjwsk/ParadarkTestAssignment/README.md

 - 3 - Water Damage - blue projectile
 - 4 - Healing Damage - green projectile
 - 5 - Poison Damage - toxic-green projectile

+The rest is as in the regular FPP project - WSAD to walk, space to jump, LMB to shoot